Local moving companies in Houston

 Not everything is sunshine and rainbows, these are the things to be aware of when leaving Houston for California.

-- State regulator: You can check a California moving license anytime on the state’s official regulatory website.
+- State regulator: You can check the status of a California moving license anytime on the official state regulator’s website.

-- Moving permits: There’s no need for a moving permit in California, but be sure to look up local parking rules before moving day.
+- Moving permits: You won’t need a moving permit in California, but it’s a good idea to check the local parking regulations ahead of your move.

 - Change of address: Be sure to fill out your USPS change of address form at least a week before your move.
 You can set your official move date so your mail is forwarded to California without any hiccups.
 Start here.

-- Moving insurance: Insurance requirements vary by state, so be sure to review the regulations where you live.
+- Moving insurance: Insurance rules differ from state to state, so your specific needs will depend on your location.
 Opt for Released Value Protection – a cost-free choice provided by movers with minimal coverage.
 The liability is capped at 60 cents per pound per article.
 For instance, if a 50-inch TV weighing 25 pounds is lost or damaged, your reimbursement is only $15 (60 cents x 25 pounds).
-To ensure comprehensive coverage for your items' full value, consult with your chosen moving company or consider third-party insurance options.
+To ensure comprehensive coverage for your items’ full value, consult with your chosen moving company or consider third-party insurance options.

 Things to do in California